scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/using_events.rst

 ============

 The design of the :class:`client<scrutiny.sdk.client.ScrutinyClient>`, and the :abbr:`SDK (Software Development Kit)` in general, is synchronous.
-A synchronous design is generally preferred for automation scripts, but in some other cases, like a user interface, an asynchronous design can be preferable.
+A synchronous design is generally preferred for automation scripts, but in some other cases, such as a user interface, an asynchronous design may be preferable.

 The :abbr:`SDK (Software Development Kit)` has no integration with any asynchronous library (such as asyncio or third-party libraries), but an optional event queue is offered to allow for custom integration.